 School recycling programs not only encourage children to learn about the importance of recycling, but they also enable communities to recover large quantities of valuable materials, like beverage cartons.

 If your local recycling facility accepts food and beverage cartons, we encourage you to consider adding them to your existing school recycling program.
 If your school does not currently have a recycling program, you can still start a carton recycling one.
 The Carton Council has resources to help start a program or promote an existing one to ensure everyone is participating.
+Click here to sign up for our newsletter for tips and tricks on school recycling.

 Implementing a carton recycling program can make a huge difference!
 Check out the video below to see how WestWood Elementary School was able to cut down their garbage bags from 10-12 bags a day to 1-2 bags and 8-9 bags of recycled materials!